DtxdF/AppJail.docs/docs/getting-started.md

 Traditional FreeBSD users may find this unsettling, as they treat their jails as if they were pets: installing packages, editing files here and there, or, more specifically, treating them as if they were other hosts.
 The problem with this approach is that users don't keep track of exactly how many changes they've made over time, and when performing tedious tasks like upgrading a jail, this leads to errors due to the entropy added.
 AppJail offers a better alternative to the traditional approach.

 The first step in implementing this concept is to consider which data should be preserved even if we destroy our jail.
 In the case of the `jssh` jail we created earlier, these should be `/etc/ssh` and `/noroot`.
 The first directory is where SSH files, such as keys, are stored, and the second is the user's home directory.
 The second step is to consider the owner, group, and file mode of the files and directories containing the data that should persist.
 Services like SSH require specific permissions, and in the case of our home directory, these must match the same UID and GID as the file we created inside the jail.
-Let’s rewrite our Makejail based on this analysis.
+Let's rewrite our Makejail based on this analysis.

 **Makejail**: